Cardinal Carter Academy for the Arts: Arts

 Students receive a balanced and thorough education in the arts, and through the arts.
 The integrated and accelerated arts program allows students to concentrate in one of four majors: music (vocal, band, string instruments), drama, dance, or visual arts.
 There is a theoretical and practical aspect within each art major.

 Dance

 Dance students learn both classical ballet and contemporary dance.
 They also learn about dance theory and composition to choreograph original performances.

 Dancers perform in outreach performances, school liturgies and Dance Night, a year-end performance.
 Every two years, the Dance Department puts on a Christmas production of The Nutcracker.

 The Dance facilities include two 40 feet wide, 30 feet deep studios with floor to ceiling mirrors, permanent ballet barres, and non-slip sprung hardwood floors.

 Drama

-Students explore the following areas: voice, movement, theatre games, mask, mime, musical theatre, improvisation, stage combat, theatre history, outreach performances, short film production and directing.
-There is a variety of exciting performance opportunities available to students over the course of the school year.
+The curriculum covers voice, movement, theatre games, mask, mime, musical theatre, improvisation, stage combat, theatre history, outreach performances, short film production and directing.
 Students can also participate in the Canadian Improv Games, the National Theatre School Festival and various short film competitions.

-In order to broaden their experience, students regularly work with a variety of guest artists from the professional community in such areas as scene study, script writing, musical theatre, sword work and mask.